manforowicz/manforowicz.github.io/src/posts/flock/flock.md

 ## Rules

-Each boid follows only these rules:
+Each boid in my simulation follows only these rules:

-1. Each boid senses only its 6 nearest neighbors.
+1. Each boid senses only its 6 nearest neighbors and the predator.
+2. Each boid has an attraction force to its neighbors.
-2. When a boid gets too close or too far from its neighbors, it applies a corresponding force to return to the preset distance.
+3. When a boid gets too close to a neighbor, it applies a separation force.
-3. Each boid applies a force to minimize velocity difference in relation to its neighbors.
+4. Each boid applies a force to minimize velocity difference in relation to its neighbors.
+5. When a boid gets too close to a predator, it applies a force to get away from it.
-4. Each boid applies a force to accelerate or deccelerate to the preset speed.
+4. Each boid applies a force to accelerate or deccelerate to its target speed.
-5. Each boid applies a force toward attractor objects, and away from repeller objects.

 ## Sliders